 Not everyone in the family finds easy peace in the environment.

-A dreading sense of loneliness is not something anyone would ever hope to feel, but loneliness is impossible for some to avoid.
+A dreading sense of loneliness is not something anyone would ever hope to feel, but some can't avoid it.
 10 Cloverfield Lane taps into subconscious emotions a viewer may feel.
-People are often trapped in a world within a world.
+People discover themselves trapped in a world within a world.
 The hidden bunker is a lonely place hidden away from a much larger world.
 People can create similar bunkers for themselves and try to hide from a painful world they do not wish to endure.
 Howard exemplifies these feelings.
-Michelle reflects the person who refuses to accept a lonely isolated world.
+Michelle reflects the person who refuses to accept a lonely, isolated planet.
 She desires to escape even if this means venturing into the unknown, the risky, and the uncertain.

-Consider both sci-fi embodiments of a person trapped in a dead end job.
+Consider both sci-fi embodiments of a person trapped in a dead-end job.
 One person may choose to accept his/her lot in life because, while unfulfilling, the environment is defined, controlled, and acceptable.
-To another, leaving security for a riskier new endeavor is easier to do than suffer in the banality of a boorish, by-the-numbers existence.
+To another, leaving security for a riskier new endeavor is easier to do than suffering in the banality of a boorish, by-the-numbers existence.

 Lonely Existences Have Their Rewards

 In a lonely void, there may be a semblance of safety.
-A question that has to be asked here "Is it worth being alone to remain safe?"
+A question that is worth asking, "Is it worth being alone to remain safe?"
 Circumstances dictate the answer to that question.
-The response to the question also hinges on the limited knowledge found in a particular circumstance, which makes arriving at an answer both more difficult and speculative.
-Easy answers, in life and in science-fiction, are not usually found.
+The response to the question also hinges on the limited knowledge found in a particular chance, which makes arriving at an answer both more difficult and speculative.
+Easy answers, in life and science-fiction, are not usually found.
 A cask of pondering is required before making a decision and, even then, no outcomes are guaranteed.
 Michelle learns this lesson at the film's unexpected conclusion.

 Evaluating themes and motifs in 10 Cloverfield Lane does not allow anyone to arrive and clear-cut answers.
 To do so would not only unnecessarily preachy, the action would go against the core of all good works of science-fiction.
-Speculative works are intended to make people think.
-Looking beyond the mystery and action in the narrative and peering into the subtext does open a hidden bunker's door to a many things worth thinking about.
+Speculative works intend to stimulate thought.
+Looking beyond the mystery and action in the narrative and peering into the subtext does open a hidden bunker's door to many things worth pondering.

 And that alone makes this sleeper-hit film worth viewing.